Hajj 2026: 60-Year-Old Ghanaian Pilgrim Passes Away in Mecca a Day Before Eid

 • Alhaji Sulemana Iddrisu, aged 60, peacefully passed away, directly on the blessed plains of Mount Arafat, one of the holiest operational nodes of the annual Islamic pilgrimage

-• In strict compliance with Saudi Arabian royal health and religious directives, the deceased has already been respectfully prepared and interred in the Holy Land after his family in Ghana was formally updated
+• In compliance with religious directives, the deceased has already been respectfully prepared and interred in the Holy Land

 The national Islamic community has been thrown into a state of deep reflection and spiritual awe, as news filters back from Mecca regarding the death of a senior Ghanaian citizen.